Town Name: St. Johnsbury

 St. Johnsbury is the largest town by population in the Northeast Kingdom and serves as a commercial center for the area.
 In 2006, the town was named "Best Small Town" in National Geographic Adventure's "Where to live and play" feature.
 According to the census 83% of the population resides in the southern half of the town.

-Attractions: The Atheneaum, Fairbanks Museum, Catamount Arts, Lyndon State College.
+Attractions: The Atheneaum, Fairbanks Museum, Catamount Arts, Northern Vermont University.

 Recreational Activities: Close to VAST trails, Burke ski mountain, Moose River, Connecticut River, Moore Dam, Jones Pond and many hiking trails.